fuzziqersoftware/newserv/README.md

 - Test all the communication features (info board, simple mail, card search, etc.)
 - The trade window isn't implemented yet.
 - PSO PC and PSOBB are not well-tested and likely will disconnect when clients try to use unimplemented features.
 Only GC is known to be stable and mostly complete.
+- Patches currently are platform-specific but not version-specific.
+This makes them quite a bit harder to use properly.
+- Find a way to silence audio in RunDOL.s.
+Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.

 ## Usage